graphql/graphql-spec/spec/Section 5 -- Validation.md

 - Given each pair of members {subfieldA} and {subfieldB} in {fieldsForName}:
   - If {SameResponseShape(subfieldA, subfieldB)} is {false}, return {false}.
 - Return {true}.

+Note: In prior versions of the spec the term "composite" was used to signal a type that is either an Object, Interface or Union type.

 **Explanatory Text**